Food Recalls and Foodborne Illness in Nebraska

 After a serious illness, it can be tempting to just want to get back to your normal schedule.
 But it is important to remember that you have a right to be compensated for your illness if it was caused by a contaminated food product.
 In addition, the negligent party needs to be held accountable for its actions to ensure that other consumers are not placed at risk.

 Bottlinger Law L.L.C. can answer your questions about compensation for your illness and additional medical needs caused by your illness.
 Our legal team has over a decade of experience working on behalf of injury victims in the Omaha area, and you can rest assured that we will focus on your best interests now and in the future.
-Call today at (402) 505-8234 to schedule your free consultation with a skilled Nebraska food injury attorney.
+Call today at (402) 505-8234 to schedule your free consultation with a skilled Nebraska foodborne illness attorney.

 - Food Safety: Centers for Disease Control and Prevention